There are four significant areas that Assistants should get to grips with when understanding what is going on with your Executive.

-Again having a sense of where your organisation is going in terms of growth will help you understand the strategy and what is pushing the business forward – in other words, the vision of the organisation.
+Again having a sense of where your organisation is going in terms of growth will help you understand the strategy and what is pushing the business forward – in other words, the organisation’s vision.

 So I think we have covered the business fundamentals and language you need to grasp when working with your Executive.
 I want to touch on learning the language.

 Firstly, does your organisation have an acronym dictionary?
-Many highly technical businesses have a document that employees can refer to when understanding all of the office jargon.
-If not, maybe that is a project you could initiate?
+Many highly technical businesses have a document that employees can refer to when understanding the office jargon.
+If not, maybe that is a project you could initiate.